 Your honeymoon is one of the most anticipated and indulgent holidays you ever take and so with this in mind our expectations were pretty high.
 Our top priorities were, good weather, near the ocean and relatively quiet.
 We didn’t want this holiday to be one for exploring.
 We wanted lazy breakfasts, long dinners, and wine in the afternoon.
 We wanted to read books and float on lilos all day and not feel bad about it, queue the Maldives.

 We stayed at 3 different islands in 3 separate atolls which kept things fresh.
 I wouldn’t recommend doing more than 1 week per island.
 We flew with Qatar airways and had a brief stop over in Doha before arriving at Male (the main international airport in the Maldives) From there we got a seaplane to Raa Atoll in the north of the Maldives to the incredible Adaaran Prestige Water Villas.
 The island is shared between 2 resorts.
 Select Meedhaparu and Prestige Water Villas.
-You can read the full review here but let me tell you we were completely blown away.
+Let me tell you we were completely blown away.

 Arriving fresh off the sea plane and being greeted by our butler, Asif, who was on call for us for the duration of our stay, I already felt spoilt, our luggage was taken, we hopped on a golf buggy and was driven the short drive through the palm trees to our over water villa in the Prestige Water Villa side of the island.
 Enclosed in my own villa above the water, I noticed how the only sound I could hear was that of the ocean beneath me.
 My fear of being annoying almost got in the way of me using our butler.
+Annoyingly once we had unpacked I realised I had left my phone charger on the plane.
+A quick call to Asif, and 10 minutes later I had a new one delivered to the room.
 It’s a great service and we felt genuinely looked after which was lovely.